The best recipe in the world.

-In the area surrounding the factory, there appears to be some Raccoon families because in the last little while, I have seen some of them walking past.
+In the area surrounding the factory, there appear to be some Raccoon families because, in the last little while, I have seen some of them walking past.

 I do not bother them, so they do not bother me since most of the time I am driving by.

 Until, one morning at 3:00 a.m. when security called me and informed me that there was no electrical power in the building.

 There were many stars in the sky and there was no thunderstorm to damage the transformer.

 I asked the security if any of the trucks had backed into an electrical pole, to which he responded that no such thing occurred.

 I then informed him that I would be at the premises right away.

 Upon further investigation with my flashlight, I realized that the top of the transformer had been cracked and broken.

 Obviously, I could not go to the transformer area.

 Firstly, because the area contains 46,000 volts, and secondly, there is a lock on the gate and only the Hydro people possess the key.